Melouzinho6/Melouzinho6/README.md

 # Biografia
 - 👋 Hi, I’m @Melouzinho6
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m speaking english
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on alone
 - 📫 How to reach me ...

 <!---